Devashish Palkar, November 12, 2015

-The return of Maggi has destroyed the cooking market that emerged after the ban on the noodles.
-The market which catered to hostelers, bachelors and women planning to get married is finding few takers after the ban was lifted.
+The return of Maggi has destroyed the business of cooking classes, which emerged briefly after the ban on the popular instant noodles.
+The market that catered to hostellers, bachelors and women planning to get married is finding few takers after the ban was lifted last month.

-Blame it on the patriarchal society of ours, but cooking has always been a prerequisite for any girl planning to get married.
-Until a few months back, girls were confident of their cooking skills, and were proud of their 2-minute recipes like Maggi noodles, Maggi sandwich, Maggi pakodas, Maggi omelette, and so on.
+Until a few months back, girls of the marriageable age were confident of their cooking skills, and were proud of their two-minute recipes of Maggi noodles, Maggi sandwich, Maggi pakodas and Maggi omelette.

 Girls are again using Maggi to check off their cooking skills in the matrimonial forums.

-A sad owner of one such cooking class said, “Where did they hide all the lead?
-We’re ruined.
-Maggi has ruined our Diwali.
-They’ve discontinued our classes without even offering us the Diwali bonus!”
+A sad owner of one such cooking class we talked to said: “Where did they hide all the lead?
+We’re ruined.”

-However, the return of Maggi has been a blessing for hostelers and other bachelors for whom the 2-minute noodles are a staple.
-“This was much awaited,” said a hosteler from Yet Another College of Engineering (YACE).
+However, the return of Maggi has been a blessing for hostellers and other bachelors, for whom the two-minute noodles are a staple.
+“This was much awaited,” said a student of Yet Another College of Engineering (YACE).

 “I was sick of eating healthy food,” he said.
 “Broccoli is no substitute for Maggi…especially with daaru.”